learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ### Introduction

 Just as it's important to understand the kinds of problems that can be solved by data science, it's also important to have a sense of the process used to conduct data science.
-In this lesson we'll outline the lifecycle of a typical data science project - from business understabnding through data visualization.
+In this lesson we'll outline the lifecycle of a typical data science project - from business understanding through data visualization.

 ## Objectives
 You will be able to: